Erlemar/Erlemar.github.io/README.md

 Home Credit Bank offers a challenge of credit scoring.
 There is a lot of data about applicants and their previous behavior.
 Here is my [kernel](https://www.kaggle.com/artgor/eda-in-progress).

+### Movie Review Sentiment Analysis

+Some time ago Kaggle has launched several "remakes" of old competitions.
+It means that datasets are the same, but now we are offered an opportunity to simply explore the data and create kernels with new methods.
+One of these competitions is sentiment analysis of Rotten Tomatoes dataset with 5 classes (negative, somewhat negative, neutral, somewhat positive, positive).
+I have created a [kernel](https://www.kaggle.com/artgor/movie-review-sentiment-analysis-eda-and-models/notebook) with EDA and modern NN architecture: LSTM-CNN.
+Currently this kernel shows the 5th result of leaderboard.

+### Costa Rican Household Poverty Level Prediction

+The Inter-American Development Bank is asking the Kaggle community for help with income qualification for some of the world's poorest families.
+This will help them to identify families which really require help.
+Here is my [kernel](https://www.kaggle.com/artgor/poverty-analysis) with extensive EDA, feature engineering and modeling.

 ## Classification problems.

 ### Titanic: Machine Learning from Disaster